darwin-eu/CDMConnector/cran-comments.md

 ## R CMD check results

-This is a resubmission of a new release.
+This is a new patch release.

 One NOTE is expected.